Citi ordered to pay $770 million over credit card practices

-Citigroup Inc's consumer bank has been ordered to pay $700 million in relief to borrowers for illegal credit card practices, the U.S. Consumer Financial Protection Bureau said.
+Citigroup Inc's (C.N) consumer bank has been ordered to pay $700 million (£450 million) in relief to borrowers for illegal credit card practices, the U.S. Consumer Financial Protection Bureau said.

 The CFPB, set up under the 2010 Dodd-Frank Act aimed at reforming Wall Street, has been cracking down in recent years on credit card companies offering payment protection, credit score tracking and other add-on products.